“Cells could touch just about every area of medicine”

 The article notes that researchers still do not know exactly how cells work, but they quote the director of the regenerative medicine program at the Mayo Clinic as saying, “they teach the body to heal from within.”

-The Lung Institute’s cellular therapy helps promote natural healing and inflammation reduction by taking cells out of a patient’s own body, separating the cells from their blood and reintroducing them back into the body where they rest inside the lungs.
+The Lung Health Institute’s cellular therapy helps promote natural healing and inflammation reduction by taking cells out of a patient’s own body, separating the cells from their blood and reintroducing them back into the body where they rest inside the lungs.

 U.S. News also addressed recent headlines about some unscrupulous private clinics offering unproven treatments and sometimes unfortunate outcomes.
 Donald Zack, director of the Johns Hopkins Center for Stem Cell and Ocular Regenerative Medicine, suggests, “patients should be looking for rigorous research.”

-The Lung Institute is firmly in accordance with the conditions set by the U.S. Food & Drug Administration (FDA) for exemption status and conducts itself in full accordance with current guidelines.
+The Lung Health Institute is firmly in accordance with the conditions set by the U.S. Food & Drug Administration (FDA) for exemption status and conducts itself in full accordance with current guidelines.
 We also have received Institutional Review Board (IRB) approval for research protocols and cellular procedures.
-The Lung Institute has implemented these IRB approved standards at all of its clinics nationwide.
+The Lung Health Institute has implemented these IRB approved standards at all of its clinics nationwide.
 Approval indicates that we follow rigorous standards for ethics, quality, and protections for human research.

 The article concludes that any cellular therapy “should be based on science and not simply hope or beliefs.”

 If you are interested in exploring more options for COPD, emphysema, chronic bronchitis or another chronic lung disease, cellular therapy might be a great choice for you.
-Many patients experience a reduction in symptoms and improvement in the quality of life after receiving cellular therapy from the Lung Institute.
+Many patients experience a reduction in symptoms and improvement in the quality of life after receiving cellular therapy from the Lung Health Institute.
 Contact us at 888-745-6697 to learn more about cellular therapy and what treatment could mean for you.